lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To quit LibreOffice Calc press :kbd:`Control+Q`.

+To  open a  print  preview of your spreadsheet press :kbd:`Control+ Shift + O` or  :menuselection:`File --> Print Preview`.
+To preview your  spreadsheet in a web browser :menuselection:`File --> Preview in Web Browser`.

 To print  your spreadsheet press :kbd:`Control +P` or :menuselection:`File --> Print`.
 To choose which printer use the :guilabel:`Printer` drop down.
 To choose how many pages to print use the :guilabel:`Pages` field.
 To change the number of copies you print change the  :guilabel:`Number of Copies` field.
 To select a  paper size use the :guilabel:`Paper size` drop  down.
 To change which orientation for your paper use the :guilabel:`Orientation` drop down.
 To actually print  press the  :guilabel:`Print`  button.

 Charts